Human Chorionic Gonadotropin (hCG) plus the hCG beta-subunit

 - At-home tests have very specific instructions that must be followed exactly.
 When using an at-home test, follow the directions carefully.
 Each test’s ability to detect the presence of hCG can vary based on the brand of the test.

-- You need to look carefully at the test instructions about how long you must wait to test after a missed menstrual period.
-Tests that are done too soon may result in a negative result when you are actually pregnant.
+- Look carefully at the test instructions about how long you must wait to test after a missed menstrual period.
+Tests that are done too early may result in a negative result when you are actually pregnant.

 - At-home pregnancy tests should typically be done using a urine sample taken the first time you urinate in the morning.
 This is when urine is the most concentrated and has enough hCG to be detected.